A7med23/obsidian-sync/Game dev/How to make a video game - beginner godot tutorial -Brackey's.md

 ## worldbuilding
 ### tile map layers node
 - use erase tool and shift + click to reshape the tiles auto generated in the atlas as needed

+# platforms

+# pickups
+- use area2d node to interact and not collide with the object